-Child home care allowance
+Child home care allowance and child care leave

 Child home care allowance is taxable income.

-In certain situations, child home care allowance can be also paid to family members residing in another EU or EEA member state.
+In certain situations, child home care allowance can also be paid to family members residing in another EU or EEA member state.
 Ask for more information at Kela.

 Flexible and partial care allowance

-The parents can each receive flexible or partial care allowance at the same time if they both work shorter hours and take care of the child at different times.
+The parents can each receive flexible or partial care allowance at the same time if they both work part-time and take care of the child at different times.